obscurecore/Bank-Services/README.md

 # Bank-Services

-Microservice project with reactive approach for the banking application.
+Microservice project with reactive approach for the bank.

 Below you will find some information on how to perform common tasks.<br>